OgulcanErdag/Linux_Hands_On/Linux-Plus-05/LAB2.md

 ## Part 4 - SCP – Secure Copy Protocol

-- scp (secure copy) command in Linux system is used to copy file(s) between servers in a secure way.
+- scp (secure copy) command in Linux-Plus system is used to copy file(s) between servers in a secure way.
 The SCP command or secure copy allows the secure transferring of files between the local host and the remote host or between two remote hosts.

 ```bash
 scp [file_name] remoteuser@remotehost:/remote/directory